 - sugar – the plain old white granaulated kind, although I have several friends who’ve suggested monk fruit sweetener as a delicious alternative for those watching sugar intake

-Four ingredients, most of which we tend to keep stockin in the pantry and you’re well on your way to quick, easy pastry perfection.
+Four ingredients, most of which we tend to keep stock in in the pantry and you’re well on your way to quick, easy pastry perfection.

-How To Make This Simple Breakfast Pastry
+How To Make These Easy Breakfast Pastries

 Start by preparing your baking sheet.
 This comes together quickly, and this simple step will keep things flowing smoothly.